 This is really hard to do, which is why lots of offset schemes now guarantee their emission savings – so even if a project falls through, the provider promises to make up the difference elsewhere.

 One thing you can look for is the Gold Standard.
 If an offset scheme has been certified by Gold Standard (an environmental integrity body established by WWF and other NGOS back in 2003) you can be sure it’s been properly vetted and meets the highest levels of sustainability.
-And yes, all of Intrepid and Offset Earth’s offset projects have been certified by Gold Standard.
+And yes, all of Intrepid and Ecologi’s offset projects have been certified by Gold Standard.

 How can I get involved?

 Well, for starters, vote with your wallet.
 Only fly with airlines that offer carbon offsets, and only travel with tour companies that offset their tours.
 Keep your money clean in banks or superannuation funds that don’t invest in fossil fuels.
-Next, have a look at Offset Earth, read up on the issues, and think about subscribing – for every tree you help plant, Intrepid will plant one to match.
+Next, have a look at Ecologi, read up on the issues, and think about subscribing – for every tree you help plant, Intrepid will plant one to match.

 But most importantly, don’t think of carbon offsetting as the end of climate change.
 At best, it’s a way to limit our damage.
 Real change doesn’t require offsetting anything – and everyone’s got the power to do it.

 To find out more (and get involved) head over to Ecologi and start planting.